forlilab/Ringtail/README.md

 ##### Other available outputs
 The primary outputs from `rt_process_vs.py` are the database itself (`write` mode) and the filtering log file (`read` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

-The `--plot` flag generates a scatterplot of ligand efficiency vs binding energy for the top-scoring pose from each ligand.
+The `--plot` flag generates a scatterplot of ligand efficiency vs docking score for the top-scoring pose from each ligand.
 Ligands passing the given filters or in the bookmark given with `--bookmark_name` will be highlighted in red.
 The plot also includes histograms of the ligand efficiencies and binding energies.
 The plot is saved as `[filters_file].png` if a `--filters_file` is used, otherwise it is saved as `out.png`.

 The `--pymol` flag also generates a scatterplot of ligand efficiency vs docking score, but only for the ligands contained in the bookmark specified with `--bookmark_name`.
 It also launches a PyMol session and will display the ligands in PyMol when clicked on the scatterplot.
 N.B.: Some users may encounter a `ConnectionRefusedError`.
 If this happens, try manually launching PyMol (`pymol -R`) in a separate terminal window.

 Using the `--export_sdf_path` option allows the user to specify a directory to save SDF files for ligands passing the given filters or in the bookmark given with `--bookmark_name`.
-The SDF will contain poses passing the filter/in the bookmark ordered by increasing binding energy.
+The SDF will contain poses passing the filter/in the bookmark ordered by increasing docking score.
 Each ligand is written to its own SDF.
 This option enables the visualization of docking results, and includes any flexible/covalent ligands from the docking.
 The binding energies, ligand efficiencies, and interactions are also written as properties within the SDF file, with the order corresponding to the order of the pose order.

 If the user wishes to explore the data in CSV format, Ringtail provides two options for exporting CSVs.
 The first is `--export_bookmark_csv`, which takes a string for the name of a table or result bookmark in the database and returns the CSV of the data in that table.
 The file will be saved as `<table_name>.csv`.
 The second option is `--export_query_csv`.
 This takes a string of a properly-formatted SQL query to run on the database, returning the results of that query as `query.csv`.
 This option allows the user full, unobstructed access to all data in the database.